datonex/owl-nook-dx/README.md

 - [ ] Form validation fails when user logs in, attempts to change password from profile or when user creates duplicate slugs due to None type value being returned.

-- [ ] New categories added by user on frontend are not searchable via search bar on front end
+- [x] New categories added by user on frontend are not searchable via search bar on front end - Fixed, template did not account for empty search dictionary

 - [x] Not null at category - integrity error -> Fixed-default category was not saved in database, on add post or edit post submission, if user does not set a category this error was received.